k0mraid3/K0mraid3s_System_Shell-Source/README.md

 # K0mraid3s_System_Shell-Source
  Source code for K0mraid3s 2023 System Shell PoC
-As seen on XDA before the public disclousure was removed by XDA Moderators, thankfully, its been patched as of 02/2023
+As seen on XDA before the public disclousure was removed by XDA Moderators.
+Patched as of 02/2023

 If you just need this prebuilt, see this repo https://github.com/k0mraid3/K0mraid3s-System-Shell